ayasin/rust-talk/README.md

 High performance Javasript with Rust

-You can watch the original presentation here:. https://youtu.be/Pfbw4YPrwf4
+You can watch the original presentation here: https://youtu.be/Pfbw4YPrwf4